 Northside Hospital Rehabilitation Services is dedicated to improving the quality of life and abilities of those in need of rehabilitation services.
 Our talented and highly-trained therapists use innovative and evidence-based practices to provide exceptional care.
 Individualized attention is given to achieve the best possible outcome.
 Our goal is to get you back to an active lifestyle where you can do the things that matter most to you.

 Northside Hospital recognizes staff who provide extraordinary care to patients through the DAISY and BEE awards.
 Each month, nurses are honored with the DAISY Award for going above and beyond in patient care, while non-nursing staff receive the BEE Award for their dedication to service excellence.
-Patients, families, and co-workers have the opportunity to nominate these individuals, celebrating the difference they make every day in patient lives at Northside.

 Join physical therapists Haley Zellner and Emily Claypool, along with occupational therapist Jenna Usry, as they share their powerful experiences serving on medical mission trips.